-Participants directly admitted to a ward without being seen by a physician in the emergency department.
+Admitted directly to a ward without being seen by a physician in the emergency department.

-Who will take informed consent or assent? {26a, 26b}
+Who will obtain informed consent or assent? {26a, 26b}

-ATLS ® intervention will be given to the training physicians which are at the cluster level.
+The ATLS ® intervention will be given to the physicians at the cluster level.
 It is unreasonable to expect these physicians to temporarily disregard their training.
-Therefore, for this study, consent will refer to consent for data collection, as participants cannot opt out of the intervention.
+Therefore, for this study, consent will refer to consent for data collection as the patient participants cannot opt out of the intervention.